Iran's President Says Stronger Ties With Russia To Mitigate Effect Of Western Sanctions

 Date

-(MENAFN- IANS) Tehran, Sep 18 (IANS) Iran's President Masoud Pezeshkian said that strengthening cooperation between Tehran and Moscow would help mitigate the impacts of Western sanctions and "unjust" measures imposed on both nations.
+TEHRAN, Sept 18 (NNN-IRNA) – Iran's President, Masoud Pezeshkian, said yesterday that, strengthening cooperation between Tehran and Moscow would help mitigate the impacts of Western sanctions and“unjust” measures imposed on both nations.

-Pezeshkian made the remarks on Tuesday in a meeting with visiting Secretary of the Russian Federation Security Council Sergei Shoigu, according to a statement on the website of his office.
+Pezeshkian made the remarks in a meeting with visiting Secretary of the Russian Federation Security Council, Sergei Shoigu, according to a statement on the website of his office.

-He affirmed that his administration is committed to advancing cooperation and enhancing the relationship between the two nations, Xinhua news agency reported.
+He affirmed that his administration is committed to advancing cooperation and enhancing the relationship between the two nations.

-In response to US sanctions, Iran and Russia have recently strengthened their political and economic relations to counter the US moves.
+In response to U.S. sanctions, Iran and Russia have recently strengthened their political and economic relations, to counter the U.S. moves.– NNN-IRNA

 Legal Disclaimer: